henrikengstrom/reactive-instruments-workshop/README.md

 Browse to [http://localhost:9000/prices](http://localhost:9000/prices) and enter a instrument id (any random string will do).
 Try this for a couple of different instrument ids.
 Do you notice that the initial response slows down?
 What happens if you enter more than five instrument ids?
 What's the reason for this?

+### Step 6 - Clustering of Price Service

+As you could tell in Step 5 the solution we have created so far cannot cope with a lot of requests.
+This is due to a simulated slowness built into the class `priceserver.backend.PriceController`.
+In this step we will make sure that the application can handle more requests by using the Akka cluster feature.
+Instead of just having one price service node we will make sure that it is possible to use the number of nodes required to handle the load.

+  * Start off by creating a new main class used to run each node instance called `priceserver.backend.NodeMain`
+    * Use `ClusterActorRefProvider` and set remote configuration in `application.conf`:

+   			akka {
+   			  actor {
+    		  	provider = "akka.cluster.ClusterActorRefProvider"
+    		  }
+    		  remote {
+    		    log-remote-lifecycle-events = off
+    		    netty.tcp {
+    		      hostname = "127.0.0.1"
+    		      port = 0
+                }
+              }
+    * Ensure that the main class can take a port number as input
+  * Create a `priceserver.backend.PriceService` to manage all incoming requests to the cluster
+    * Make sure to register the `PriceService` actor with `ClusterReceptionistExtension`
+    * Create a router with `FromConfig.props` (setting for this is done in the next step)
+  * Go back to `NodeMain` and set up `ClusterSingletonManager` and `ClusterSingletonProxy` for `PriceService` to ensure that there is only one `PriceService` instance running in the cluster at any point in time
+    * hint: `ClusterSingletonManager` code:

+      		system.actorOf(ClusterSingletonManager.props(
+      		  singletonProps = PriceService.props,
+      		  singletonName = "priceService",
+      		  terminationMessage = PoisonPill,
+      		  role = None),
+      		  name = "singletonManager")
+    * hint: `ClusterSingletonProxy` code:

+    		system.actorOf(ClusterSingletonProxy.props(
+      		  singletonPath = "/user/singleton/priceService",
+           	  role = None))

+    * hint: Make `PriceService` cluster aware using the _consistent-hashing-pool_ router:

+    	   akka.actor.deployment {
+            /singletonManager/priceService/instrumentActor {
+              router = consistent-hashing-pool
+              nr-of-instances = 10
+              cluster {
+                enabled = on
+                max-nr-of-instances-per-node = 2
+                allow-local-routees = on
+              }
+            }
+          }
+     * hint: you must also configure some cluster seed nodes and add the cluster receptionist extension in the config file:

+     		akka
+     		  cluster {
+        	    seed-nodes = [
+                  "akka.tcp://ClusterSystem@127.0.0.1:2551",
+                  "akka.tcp://ClusterSystem@127.0.0.1:2552"]
+              }

+              extensions = ["akka.contrib.pattern.ClusterReceptionistExtension"]
+            }
+  * Final step is to handle incoming messages in `PriceService` and to forward them with the help of the router
+    * Forward a message of type `ConsistentHashableEnvelope`

+To run this you should first start a couple of nodes in the cluster.
+Let's start with the seed nodes:

+	> sbt "runMain priceserver.backend.NodeMain 2551"

+and

+    > sbt "runMain priceserver.backend.NodeMain 2552"

+Once the seed nodes are up and running you can start a couple of more nodes if you like:

+    > sbt "runMain priceserver.backend.NodeMain"

+The next step is to start the price server front-end:

+	> activator "runMain priceserver.frontend.RestMain"

+Finally run the Play server:

+    > activator run

+Browse to [http://localhost:9000/prices](http://localhost:9000/prices) and enter a instrument id (any random string will do).
+Although we cheated in this step, by not using the `PriceController` which contains the slowdown code, I hope you do get that this solution can handle load much better.
+The more requests you have the more nodes you can start and the requests will be routed automatically to any new nodes in the cluster.

 ##### Credits
 Background image in application from: